ChristianCornelis/YieldComparisonTool/README.md

 ## Running the tool
 - To run the tool, please run `gradle build` and then `gradle run`.
 If you are not running this via gradle in intellij, I would suggest running via `gradle run -q --console=plain` to reduce the overlay that gradle outputs.
+- `gradle check` will lint the application.
 - I would HIGHLY reccomend you run this outside of intellij - if an output message containing `ERROR`, it can sometimes freeze the console.
 - Follow the on-screen instructions.
 Options are surrounded by parentheses.
     - Each option is selected by pressing the corresponding number.
     - Some options are not implemented.
     - You will be prompted to enter a producer name when the application starts.
 The only reserved usernames are `admin` and `Admin`.
 This will result in no producer name being set if you do this.
 - Tests can be run with `gradle test`

+## Improvements Based on M1 Feedback
+- Implemented the ability to compare lower-case-specified crops!
+- Refactored the Driver class to better maintain single-responsibility.
+- Ensured that method names were all verbs
+- Ensured that instance variables had meaningful names
+- Added a glossary to this document to aid in the understanding of constant nomenclature
+- Organized source code into specific packages to make their uses clear.

 ### Importing Producer Data
 - When prompted for a **Producer** CSV to import (main menu choice 0), you must specify `src/main/resources/producer_lite.csv`, but keep in mind that the path is relative and may need to be different.